gapgag55/Booking-system/README.md

 # Notes
 1. STUDENT_ID: Global variable which must be examined by whole functions excepts login page and register page
 2. Every files are included in main.c, you can write your code in your file(assignment)
+3. Database.c: using struct in getBookingDB function, For return array to another variable (Array can't be returned by function)

 # Database
 - user: register and login